-We then return to Kamari Beach (those who wish to extend their time in Oia or Fira can return to Kamari using the public bus system).
-The balance of your day is free to explore on your own, and your Tour Leader will assist with options.
-Perhaps enjoy some time on one of Santorini's famous black beaches, or hike up to the ruins of Ancient Thira.
+Once we arrive in central Fira, the balance of the day is free to explore on your own.
+Your Tour Leader is available to assist with options -perhaps extend your time in Fira, shopping, strolling, soaking it all in, or head down to one of Santorini's famous black beaches or hike up to the ruins of Ancient Thira.